chisumo2016/ecommerce-project/custom-profile-management.md

     Create a post method on profileController and add the logic
         ERROR: Call to a member function update() or null Updatting the same which have been inserted to the data base

+### IMPLEMENT PASSWORD UPDATE
+    Create a web route file for an update password Write a logic in passwordUpdate
+        1: Current authorized user
+        2: Get password data from request
+        3: Generate the new password
+        4: Call save on the user
+        5: Set the flash message inside session
+        6: rediirect user on page
+    Create the user UI   edit
+    Create a passwordRequestUpdate
+        php artisan make:request PasswordUpdateRequest